Thomas Helveg: Moving abroad

 Thomas Helveg's international career began when he was loaned out for six months by OB, in November 1993.
-He joined Italian club Udinese Calcio, who were relegation battlers in the Serie A championship.
-He made his Udinese debut in a 0–0 draw with Atalanta B.C. on 28 November 1993, and played 22 games and scored two goals in his first season at the club.
-Even though Udinese was relegated to the Serie B at the end of the season, he received his first call-up to the Denmark national team by national manager Richard Møller Nielsen in April 1994.
+He joined Italian club Udinese, who were relegation battlers in the Serie A championship.
+He made his Udinese debut in a 0–0 draw with Atalanta on 28 November 1993, and played 22 games and scored two goals in his first season at the club.
+Even though Udinese were relegated to the Serie B at the end of the season, he received his first call-up to the Denmark national team by national manager Richard Møller Nielsen in April 1994.
 He came on as a substitute in the 14th minute for the injured John Jensen, and Helveg would receive rave reviews for his performance, making him a mainstay in the Denmark squad from day one.
 Despite their relegation, he was bought by Udinese and was soon to have success in the Udine club.
 Combined with his international breakthrough with the Denmark team, his first year at Udinese earned him the 1994 Danish Player of the Year award.

 For five seasons, he was first choice in the right side of the Udinese starting line-up, as a wingback charging up and down the sideline.
 He played 30 of 38 games, as Udinese finished second in the 1994–95 Serie B season, and won promotion back into the Serie A after a single season in Serie B. Under guidance of coach Alberto Zaccheroni, Udinese steadily became a tough opponent for the other clubs in Serie A, and finished in tenth place of the 1995–96 Serie A season.
 Helveg scored his first national team goal in June 1996, before representing Denmark in his first major international tournament at the 1996 European Championship (Euro 1996) later that month.
 He played all three Denmark matches in the preliminary group stage of the Euro 1996, which ended unsuccessfully in an early exit from the tournament.

 In April 1997, he was joined at Udinese by fellow Danish player Martin Jørgensen.
 The pair developed a close relationship, naming each other nephew Jørgensen and uncle Helveg.
 For the next two seasons, Udinese mingled with the biggest Serie A clubs, the "Seven Sisters".
 Helveg played 30 of 34 games as Udinese finished in fifth place of the 1996–97 Serie A season, and qualified for European football for the first time in club history.
 In the following season, Helveg played four games for Udinese in the European UEFA Cup tournament, and helped the club finish in a meriting third place of the 1997–98 Serie A season.
 Both Helveg and Martin Jørgensen were included in new national manager Bo Johansson's Danish squad for the 1998 FIFA World Cup.
 Their connection was evident in their joint celebration following Helveg's goal in Denmark's 4–1 win over Nigeria in the World Cup round of 16.